Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             retrieve the data from STRING and Pubmed, The strain name must be assigned.
 If the query strain is not available in database, you can assign the close strain of your query strain.
-For example, the query strain is Staphylococcus aureus HG003, but there is no Staphylococcus aureus HG003 in STRING database.
+For an example, the query strain is Staphylococcus aureus HG003, but there is no Staphylococcus aureus HG003 in STRING database.
                             Therefore, Staphylococcus aureus NCTC 8325 (close
                             strain) can be used as reference.
 The input format can